chromatone/chromatone.center/research/music/chroma.md

 ---
-title: Pitch class and chroma
+title: Pitch classes and chroma
 subtitle: There is a huge amount of possible note combinations.
 But it's countable.
 And very useful to navigate music concepts.
 tags: music
+cover: apps/browser.png
 ---

 A [pitch class](https://en.wikipedia.org/wiki/Pitch_class) (p.c. or pc) is a set of all pitches that are a whole number of octaves apart, e.g., the pitch class A consists of the As in all octaves.
 "The pitch class A stands for all possible As, in whatever octave position."